sscit/rel/README.md

 - [Developers Guide](./doc/developers_guide.md): Describes typical use cases and how to make the most out of REL for software projects.

 Additionally, the following projects give an impression of the language on a larger scale:
- - folder [test](./test), which contains an artificial test project, describing the requirements of a smartphone.
+ - folder [test](./test) contains a couple of test models, which are used in integrations tests
  - Have a look at the [requirements](./requirements) of REL itself, of course they are written in REL, too (eat your own dogfood!).